barelyhuman/mage/readme.md

-> **Note**: This repo has been archived because a better more cleaner implementation of the event based re-render has been implemented with [@preact/signals](https://preactjs.com/blog/introducing-signals/)
+> **Warning**: This repo has been archived because a better more cleaner implementation of the event based re-render has been implemented with [@preact/signals](https://preactjs.com/blog/introducing-signals/)

+> **Note**: Please fork the repo if you wish to extend on this or use this instead.
+A final version of the same as been released in case people are using it.

 # @barelyhuman/mage